adrianastan/tada/README.md

 ### 2) Speaker classification

-   For the LJSpeech systems' attribution as listed at the end of Section 3.2 you can use
+   For the **LJSpeech systems' attribution** as listed at the end of Section 3.2 you can use

    ```
    python run_ljspeech_classification.py
    ```

-   script.
    The result (with some degree of randomness due to the train-test split if the seed is not set) should look something like:

 ```
                                               precision    recall  f1-score   support